mbracken02/ElasticsearchQuery/README.md

 ## TODO

-Add Custom Map for properties (Columns names / Types).

-Add better support for fulltext queries.
+Add support for SUM

-Improve support for linq queries.

 ## Latest Work

-Added support to MatchPhrase FullText Query

-Added support to MultiMatch FullText Query

-Added support to Exists Query
+Added support for Nested properties

-Support to ElasticSearch 7.X

-Added Count support.

-Added support for TermsQuery (collections contains methods)
+Added support for searching collections within an object using LINQ Any method

-Added Custom Map for class (Index/Type names).

-Added Take and Skip support.

-Added OrderBy support.

 ## Under development